-People come to the URGENT CARE CENTRE with many different problems.
+Why do I have to wait?
+People come to the Urgent Care Centre with many different problems.
 Some people are very sick and must be seen at once.
 A triage nurse decides the order in which patients will be seen.

-Waiting Time: The triage chart on the wall helps to explain the order in which patients are treated.
+Waiting time will vary depending on the severity of your condition.
 For instance, if someone is having a heart attack, that person will be treated before someone who has a sore back.
 If there are many people waiting for treatment, it will take longer before you can be seen.

 If someone who arrived after you is treated first, it is probably because that person’s problem is more serious.
 Other patients may have appointments with other doctors and may enter the department ahead of others.
 Sometimes the room or the equipment needed to treat you may be in use so you will have to wait.
 Occasionally a patient may need to be taken into a quiet room.

 If you are admitted to hospital, you will be transported to the Kingston General Hospital when a bed has been arranged for you.
-If you are admitted for a psychiatric problem, you may be admitted to the Psychiatry Unit at Kingston General Hospital or to the Mental Health Services site.